-Out of all the different types of digital channels, a business owner can choose from, it’s paid search that they should become most familiar with.
+Of all the different types of digital channels a business owner can choose from, paid search is the most important.
 Paid search marketing also happens to be the medium that many business owners know the least.
 We will break down this topic below.

 What is Paid Search Marketing?

-The first thing to define is what paid search marketing is.
-Paid search is a type of search engine marketing that identifies web browsers that are searching for products and services that match your eCommerce business‘ ads.
-Advertisements that you pay for are listed on internet search engines and platforms.
-Pay-per-click or “PPC” is the term that’s often used to refer to paid search marketing.
+First, le’s define what paid search marketing is.
+Paid search is a type of search engine marketing that identifies web browsers that are searching for products and services that match your eCommerce business’s ads.
+Advertisements that you pay for show up on internet search engines and platforms.
+This type of marketing is known as Pay-per-click or “PPC” marketing.

-Essentially how PPC works is that the network that shows your ad is paid each time your ad is clicked.
-This allows your website to generate additional traffic in addition to the visits it gains from organic searches.
+PPC works by paying the network that shows your ad each time your ad gets a click.
+This allows you to increase website traffic in addition to the visits it gains from organic searches.
 The most well-known platform that marketers are familiar with is Google.
 Though there are other platforms available including Bing, Adroll, Facebook, and Yahoo Gemini.